boardgameio/boardgame.io/docs/documentation/plugins.md

 }
 ```

-The initial values of these states are determined by the `playerSetup` function, which creates the state for a particular `playerID`.
+The initial values of these states are determined by the `setup` function in its options object, which creates the state for a particular `playerID`.

 The record associated with the current player can be accessed
 via `ctx.player.get()`.
 If this is a 2 player game,